 Pepwave MAX Lineup Overview (Mid 2019)

-Peplink, however, still sells some of their routers with basic LTE Cat-3 and Cat-6 modems at lower price points, and some older "3G" models are even still listed as available too.
+Peplink, however, still sells some of their routers with basic LTE Cat-3 and Cat-6 modems at lower price points, and some older "3G" models are still listed as available too.

 Peplink's Cat 12 modems offer peak theoretical speeds of 600Mbps down and 150Mbps up.
 They achieve this performance by combining multiple cellular bands together to deliver more bandwidth in places the carriers have deployed upgraded towers.